Joseph Zhu

 7. i-jet Lab

-Brunswick was my first job in America.
-I was getting paid $16/hour and at the time that was big money to me.
-I also for the first time got to work as an "engineer".
 I was learning things like object detection, semantic segmentation, path planning.
 I got the chance to work on a lot of cool projects.
 For one here, I am teaching a boat how to dock itself:

 I also made an imitation learning proof-of-concept with an omnidirectional robot for docking.